-Small Business Employee Benefit Packages and Why They Matter
+Small Business and Startup Employee Benefit Packages and Why They Matter

 Table of Contents

-Small business benefits, from traditional to creative, are strategic tools that can help your business stand out among competitors and demonstrate how well you care for your employees.
+Startup or small business benefits, from traditional to creative, are strategic tools to help your business stand out among competitors and can demonstrate loyalty to your employees.

-Employers should not underestimate the importance of employee benefits for small businesses.
-A typical small business employee benefits package that focuses on employees' needs while following current benefits trends, when added to a competitive salary, can attract qualified job candidates and encourage top talent to stick around, helping to ensure the longevity of your business.
+When added to a competitive salary, employers should not underestimate the importance of employee benefits for small businesses.
+A typical small business employee benefits package that focuses on employees' needs while following current benefits trends can attract qualified job candidates and encourage top talent to stick around, helping to ensure the longevity of your business.

-These benefits are particularly effective in recruiting and retaining young talent, such as Generation Z. In a 2022 Paychex study, this generation of employees cited mental health benefits as a desired benefit, just under compensation, that would increase their likelihood to stay at a company.
+These benefits are particularly effective in recruiting and retaining young talent, such as that from Generation Z. Employees of this generation have cited mental health benefits as a desired benefit, just under compensation, that would increase their likelihood to stay at a company.1

 Curious about another way to attract Gen Z?
 Offer them a professional development path, giving them the skills to grow with your company.
-Upskilling, reskilling, and professional development not only help younger workers but also promote your business, allowing you to stay competitive while demonstrating your commitment to your employees' career progression.
+Upskilling, reskilling, and professional development help younger workers and promote your business, allowing you to stay competitive while demonstrating your commitment to your employees' career progression.

 What should you consider when building a small business employee benefits program?
-Here are some questions to guide you through the process:
+Here are some questions and answers to guide you through the process:

-Do Small Businesses Have To Provide Benefits to Their Employees?
+Do Small Businesses and Startups Have To Provide Benefits to Their Employees?

-Some employee benefits are legally mandated by local, state or federal laws.
-As a result, small businesses must provide certain benefits to workers.
+Some employee benefits are legally mandated by local, state, or federal laws.
+As a result, small businesses and startups must provide certain benefits to workers.

 All employers, regardless of size, must provide the following benefits to employees.